Mirasire/dotfiles/README.md

 ### about my polybar feature

-1. The modlue named `eth` in my polybar config files shows your network status.
+1. The module named `eth` shows your network status.
     - `green` means all right.
-    - `red` means you can't connet to the net.
+    - `red` means it can't connet to the net.

 ![netok](Preview/netok.png)